 Gated communities

-Gated communities are a popular choice among wealthy Argentinians and corporate expat employees.
+Gated communities are a popular choice among wealthy Argentinians and corporate employees.
 These communities offer a high level of security and privacy, with amenities such as swimming pools, tennis courts and golf courses.
 Gated communities are typically located on the outskirts of cities or in the countryside.

 Rural living